Quickstart: Create an example Consumption logic app workflow using the Azure portal

-This example uses the RSS and Office 365 Outlook connectors, which are managed by Microsoft.
+This example uses the RSS and Office 365 Outlook connectors, which run in global Azure and are managed by Microsoft.
 These connectors require that you set up your firewall to allow access for all the managed connector outbound IP addresses in the Azure region for your logic app resource.

 Create a Consumption logic app resource

-In the Azure search box, enter logic apps, and select Logic apps.
+In the Azure portal search box, enter logic apps, and select Logic apps.

-On the Logic apps page and toolbar, select Add.
+On the Logic apps page toolbar, select Add.

-On the Create Logic App pane, choose your logic app resource's plan type first.
+On the Create Logic App page, first select the Plan type for your logic app resource.
 That way, only the options for that plan type appear.

-The Plan type property not only specifies the logic app resource type, but also the billing model.
+The Plan type not only specifies the logic app resource type, but also the billing model.